Skip to main content

 Unsatisfactory business relationship

-Data mismatch / name mismatch / address mismatch
+Data mismatch, name mismatch, or address mismatch

-To resolve this rejection:
+To resolve this rejection, there are two options.

 Number is inactive